dartmouth-cs98/project-23w-Qwill/README.md

 Please see: [https://expo.dev/](https://expo.dev/) for more information.

 ### MongoDB
 The backend will use MongoDB for a database to store infromation, such as user profiles and letters sent and received.

-This is a relational database which will users to be connected to the letters which they have sent and received.
+Handwritten fonts will be only stored on the sender's database.
+The receiver will get a letter that just has a photo of their words in their font, that way the database does not need to trasmit a new font.
+The transmission will also include a plain text version for voice accessibility.

 TODO: Flesh out this section about MongoDB once we have tables established, how they relate to each other, etc. Preferably make a graphic.